-The biggest surprise for a lot of people is you don't need to use a telescope to photograph the Andromeda Galaxy!
-Of course, if you have a small refractor scope, you can use it, the final picture resolution will be higher.
-But to reveal some details of the Andromeda Galaxy, the only piece of optics you need is a telephoto lens!
+The biggest surprise for many people is that you don't need to use a telescope to photograph the Andromeda Galaxy!
+Of course, if you have a small refractor scope, you can use it, and the final picture resolution will be higher.
+But to reveal some details of the Andromeda Galaxy, the only optics you need is a telephoto lens!